 Want to know what the Leeds theatre scene has to offer in this new year?
 From family-friendly fun to unique productions, there’s something for everyone.

-Deciding which Leeds theatre to go to in January won’t be easy, because this month is packed to bursting with opera, musicals and dance performances.
+Deciding which Leeds theatre to go to in February won’t be easy, because this month is packed to bursting with opera, musicals and dance performances.
 So before you buy your tickets, let us tell you what’s on at Leeds’ most legendary and little-known theatres.
 Don’t forget to come back next month for even more ideas, because we’ll be updating this guide every month.

 The ones everyone’s talking about